makeitcloudy/makeitcloudy.github.io/_posts/2022-04-14-how-to-configure-mikrotik-as-wifi-bridge-in-iphone-network.md

 I'm sure there are better ways to achieve similar functionality, if this is the case reach out towards MUM or colleagues who shares the Mikrotik knowledge on youtube.

-1. perform the backup of your existing configuration, and export it to safe place.
+1. **perform the backup of your existing configuration, and export it to safe place**
 2. unplug the power cord out of your device
 3. press the res button and plug the power cord to the device, until it's configuration is reset to the default (the device will be playing the switch role, no routing functionality)
 4. connect to the device via winbox, and during the initial connection choose to option **not** to use any default configuration